LeidyGil/leidygil.github.io/SQL_English.md

 ON e.id_departamento = d.id_departamento
 WHERE e.id_empleado IS NULL;
 ```
+> [!NOTE]
-Note: to avoid duplicate columns, we must specify it in the SELECT, but we must ensure that in the LEFT we show the id of the left table and in the RIGHT the id of the right table.
+> to avoid duplicate columns, we must specify it in the select, but we must ensure that in the LEFT we show the id of the left table and in the RIGHT the id of > the right table.

 ### Natural Join
 Key ideas